 Internships and fellowships at the MFAH are defined by the supervisors to meet the challenges of ongoing and/or time-sensitive projects.
 For example, in the curatorial department, an intern or fellow may engage in research about artists and works of art to enhance collection records, or assist with an upcoming exhibition; in the department of learning and interpretation, an intern may develop resources or assist with programs for a specific audience (families, teachers, etc.).

-- Curatorial, Arts of the Islamic World Intern Description
+- Undergraduate or Graduate Curatorial Fellowship, Arts of the Islamic World

 How to Apply